-We now bound the time required by Algorithms 1^2-3^2 .
+We now bound the time required by Algorithms 1^2 - 4^2 .
 Consider Algorithm 1^2 , for example, and fix any execution e with corresponding message bound Δ .
 Then round Δ is the GST for the execution of Algorithm 1 simulated by e.
-It requires at most time $\Delta(N + \Delta)$ for processors to complete their simulations of the first Δ rounds of Algorithm 1 (Δ rounds, with $N + \Delta$ as the maximum time to simulate a single round).
-Then an additional 4(N + 1) rounds, at most, must be simulated.
-These additional rounds require at most time $4(N + 1)(N + \Delta + 4(N + 1))$, where the term $(N + \Delta + 4(N + 1))$ represents the maximum time to simulate one of these rounds (the last and largest one).
-Thus the total time is bounded by $\Delta(N + \Delta) + 4(N + 1)(N + \Delta + 4(N + 1))$, or $O(N^2 + \Delta^2)$.
+It requires at most time $\Delta(N+\Delta)$ for processors to complete their simulation of the first Δ rounds of Algorithm 1 (Δ rounds, with $N+\Delta$ as the maximum time to simulate a single round).
+Then an additional 4(N+1) rounds, at most, must be simulated.
+These additional rounds require at most time $4(N+1)(N+\Delta+4(N+1))$, where the term $(N+\Delta+4(N+1))$ represents the maximum time to simulate one of these rounds (the last and largest one).
+Thus, the total time is bounded by $\Delta(N+\Delta) + 4(N+1)(N+\Delta+4(N+1))$, or $O(N^2+\Delta^2)$.
 The same bound holds for Algorithm 2^2 .
-The corresponding bound for Algorithm 3^2 is $\Delta(N + \Delta) + 6(N + 1)(N + \Delta + 6(N + 1))$.
-Thus the time for Algorithms 1^2-3^2 is bounded above by a polynomial in N and Δ .
+The corresponding bound for Algorithm 3^2 is $\Delta(N+\Delta) + 5(N+1)(N+\Delta+5(N+1))$, and for Algorithm 4^2 , an upper bound of $\Delta(N+\Delta) + 7(P+1)(N+\Delta+7(P+1))$ holds, where P is approximately N^t.
+Thus, the time for Algorithms 1^2-3^2 is bounded above by a polynomial in N and Δ , while the time for Algorithm 4^2 is bounded above by a quantity which is exponential in t.
 Again, these bounds can be improved using the ideas in Remark 1 at the end of Section 3.

 Remark 2.
-If we strengthen the model where delta holds eventually to require that no messages are ever lost, but that messages sent before GST can arrive late, then we can modify Algorithms $1^{1}-3^{1}$ to allow processors to terminate.
+If we strengthen the model where delta holds eventually to require that no messages are ever lost, but that messages sent before GST can arrive late, then we can modify Algorithms $1^{1}-4^{1}$ to allow processors to terminate.
 Specifically, we use the ideas described in Remark 1 at the end of Section 3.
-In the present case, however, each processor need only broadcast a single "Decide v" message, at the time when it decides v.
+However, in the present case, each processor need only broadcast a single "Decide v" message, at the time when it decides v.
 This message is not tagged with a round number, and other processors should accept a "Decide v" message at any time.
 For fail-stop or omission faults, a processor can stop participating in the algorithm immediately after it broadcasts its "Decide v" message.
 Further, it can decide v immediately after receiving a "Decide v" message.
-For Byzantine faults, a processor can decide v after receiving t + 1 "Decide v" messages, but it cannot stop participating in the algorithm until after it has broadcast its "Decide v" message and received "Decide v" messages from a total of 2t + 1 processors.
-If messages can be lost before GST, it is not hard to argue that, in any consensus protocol resilient to one fail-stop fault, there is some execution in which at least one correct processor must continue sending messages forever.
+For Byzantine faults, a processor can decide v after receiving t+1 "Decide v" messages, but it cannot stop participating in the algorithm until after it has broadcast its "Decide v" message and has received "Decide v" messages from a total of 2t+1 processors.

+If messages can be lost before GST, it is not hard to argue that in any consensus protocol resilient to one fail-stop fault, at least one correct processor must continue sending messages forever.
 The argument is similar to those for Theorems 4.3 and 4.4 in the next subsection.
-All that is needed to ensure halting in practice, however, is that each correct processor be able to reliably deliver a "Decide v" message to every other correct processor; in the absence of network partition, this could be done by repeated sending.

 Remark 3.
 All the results of this section have assumed $\Phi = 1$.
-If processors are synchronous with $\Phi > 1$ and communication is partially synchronous, we would hope to obtain the same results.
-We show that this extension holds by proving a more general set of results: In Section 5 we show that the resiliency achieved by the protocols of this section can also be achieved if both processors and communication are partially synchronous.
+If processors are synchronous with $\Phi > 1$, and communication is partially synchronous, we would hope to obtain the same results.
+We show that this extension holds by proving a more general set of results: in Section 5 we show that the resiliency achieved by the protocols of this section can also be achieved if both processors and communication are partially synchronous.
 These stronger results imply that the same resiliency is achievable if communication is partially synchronous and processors are synchronous with $\Phi > 1$.